QuiverTools/QuiverTools.jl/docs/src/methods/representation-theory.md

 # Representation theory

-QuiverTools offers various methods to study the representation theory of quivers.
+QuiverTools offers various methods to study the representation theory of quivers, their Schur roots, their canonical decomposition, and their Hochschild cohomology.

 ```@docs
 euler_form